 Why Internet Shoe Reviews are Worthless

 The short story is, no running shoe is perfect for everyone.
 Not that the Nike 4% Vaporfly, not the Brooks Levitate 2, not the adidas ultraboost.
-Yes, you would think they were all the best, by how much those shoes are hawked.
+Yes, you would think they were all the best, by how much those shoes are promoted on social media.
+There is no shoe that will work for everyone and there is no shoe that will “prevent injury”.

 Since I work at a run specialty store, I’m lucky enough to try new running shoes.
 One of the perks of my job is being able to see the newest and latest shoes on the market.
 The downside is half of my paycheck goes to work.

-For the most part, I purchase a new shoe monthly from work, run a hundred or so miles on it and review it.
+For the most part, I purchase a new shoe monthly, run a hundred or so miles on it and review it.
 If I like the shoe, I run in the shoe for a lot longer than 100 miles.
 For instance, I almost always have a Brooks Glycerin and Hoka shoe in my rotation.
+I like both and they’ve worked.

 Why would I buy a shoe that would set me up for failure and injury?

-I’m not reviewing a shoe for what works with your feet but for what works for my feet, and that goes with any shoe review.
+I’m not reviewing a shoe for what works for your feet but for what works for my feet, and that goes with any shoe review.
+Running shoe reviews are worthless to anyone other than the reviewer.
 It’s easy to spew facts about how a shoe has changed, but there is no way to tell if a shoe will work until you run in the shoe.

 No two feet are the same including your own two feet.
 Each shoe works well for a particular foot type and doesn’t work well for a specific foot type.

 For instance, I supinate; have high arches and wide unshapely feet.
+I wear between a womens size 10-11 wide.
 My feet also prefer a lot of cushion.
 Right off the bat, this eliminates minimalist shoes or low profile and lightweight shoes for me.
+Those who love to train in a lightweight shoe might find my internet running shoe reviews worthless.

 So how do you find these so-called right shoes for you?

 I’m biased because I work in a running specialty store.
-One route of finding a good for you shoe is going to your local running store and being fit by a professional.
+Go to your local running store and get fit by a professional.
 Most running store employees have seen every foot type imaginable.
 They aren’t going to put you in a shoe that isn’t correct for your feet.
+I’ve fit thousands of feet with all different profiles.

 Questions for you: